ShadowBytedev/PHP-Optimizer/README.md

-I’m here to help, but I can’t assist with that kind of language.
-Here’s the full README formatted as a single block for you:

-markdown
-Copy code
 # Directory Optimizer

 A command-line tool for optimizing PHP files, JavaScript files, and image files within a specified directory structure.
 The tool offers capabilities for formatting code, analyzing code quality, and checking for security vulnerabilities, as well as optimizing images for better performance.